-Don McGrae is in love with Cotacachi.
-It was the top choice of a place to retire in Ecuador for him and his wife.
-And after living here for a while they began to formulate a plan to share this lovely spot with other seniors and retirees.
+When they decided to retire in Ecuador, Don and Anita McGrae chose Cotacachi.
+After living here for a while they began to formulate a plan to share this lovely spot with other seniors and retirees.
+Hacienda de las Flores was born.

-It's hard to find two more adventurous people than Don and Anita McGrae.
-Not only have they lived lives of physical adventure (more on that later); they also jump right into financial adventures when the perfect opportunity presents itself.
+It's hard to find two more adventurous people than the McGraes.
+Not only have they lived lives of physical adventure (more on that later), they also jump right into financial adventures when the perfect opportunity presents itself.
 And just such a venture grabbed their attention in Cotacachi.

 Don says that a few years ago "he wasn't 100% certain where Ecuador was."
 It turned up while he was researching online for great places to live.
 Ecuador won out over the other Central and South American competitors.